RMBaez/NMAP/README.md

 <h2>Description</h2>
 Nmap is an industry-standard tool for mapping networks, identifying live hosts and discovering the services.
+As it is one of the most used network scanner tools, a security analyst should identify the network patterns created with it.

 <h2>Questions</h2>